Addressing Climate Change Is Crucial to Nursing’s Future & the Well-Being of the Nation & the Global Community

 Healthy Planet, Healthy People: Leading the Way Through Education, Practice, and Policy

-Join nurse educators from around the world to share transformative ideas on mitigating climate change, promoting a sustainable environment, and advancing health equity.
+Nurse educators from around the world shared transformative ideas on mitigating climate change, promoting a sustainable environment, and advancing health equity.